Service Level Agreements (SLAs) Explained

 How measurement really works

-This is where many SLAs fail: the metric exists, but the definition is unclear.
-Always define:
+Many SLAs fail not because the metric is wrong, but because the definition is unclear.
+To avoid disputes, define:

 - Measurement window: monthly, quarterly, or rolling?

-- Business hours vs 24/7: what coverage applies to what issue types?
+- Business hours vs 24/7: what coverage applies to which issue types?

 - Severity levels: what counts as Sev 1 vs Sev 2 vs Sev 3?